geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 21. To run the app from your mobile device, you must first download and install **Power BI** from the **App Store** or **Google Play**.

-22. Once you have downloaded and installed the **Power BI** app to your phone, open the app and sign-in as **holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant suffix ID).
+22. Once you have downloaded and installed the **Power BI** app to your phone, open the app and sign-in as **holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is  tenant prefix provided by your lab hosting provider).

 23. You will see the dashboard and report listed on under **Recents.**